 If you decide you need to seek help for a child who’s struggling, you may find yourself faced with a bewildering range of different mental health professionals.
 It can be challenging to understand what skills each has to offer, how their training is different, and which might be right for your child.

-In the Who Can Help With Diagnosis and Who Can Help With Treatment sections of our Parents Guide to Getting Good Care, we walk you through the kinds of mental health professionals who might be helpful in various situations.
+In the Who Can Help With Diagnosis and Who Can Help With Treatment sections of our Complete Guide to Getting Good Care, we walk you through the kinds of mental health professionals who might be helpful in various situations.
 Here we go through the list of specialists and focus on what their areas of expertise are, how they are trained and licensed, and what services they offer.

 Psychiatrist: A psychiatrist is a medical doctor, or MD, who is trained to diagnose and treat psychiatric disorders.
 General psychiatrists treat adults but some choose to diagnose and treat children with psychiatric disorders as well, including prescribing medication, and psychotherapy.
 General psychiatrists are fully qualified if they have completed national examinations that make them “board certified” in general psychiatry.